 Are you getting ready to write a grant for the first time or are experienced but need a little refresher?
-We have compiled a list of the top 10 grant writing tips, laser-focused for nonprofit organizations.
+We have compiled a list of the top 10 grant writing tips, laser-focused on nonprofit organizations.
 Most nonprofit organizations are able to operate thanks to donations and grants.
 Being able to write a grant for a nonprofit organization is an in-demand skill that will continue to grow for many years to come.

 1) Create a calendar tracking all of the grants

 Keep track of all of the grant deadlines in a calendar so that you are always up-to-date.
 GrantWatch offers a feature that allows you to add grants to your calendar so you can easily keep track of all of the information in one place.